lcbm/themis/README.md

 Folders other than the ones mention here are used internally or by developers and may be ignored.

+### `/data`

+This folder contains all of the collected data that will be used as input the **data transformation**, as well as all the generated (transformed) files that will be used as an input for further steps or even the Matlab simulation.

 ### `/matlab`

 This folder contains all the Matlab SIDARTHE simulation files from both the original paper as well as the adapted by us.